2sic/2sxc-docs/2sxc Docs Generator/pages/basics/configuration/index.md

 [!include[](~/pages/basics/stack/_shared-float-summary.md)]
 <style>.context-box-summary .data-configuration { visibility: visible; }</style>

-Settings can be a complex issue as the should have an effect on differenc scopes.
+Settings can be a complex issue as the should have an effect on different scopes.
 Here are some examples:

 1. An input-field may have a setting to show/hide a button
 1. An App may have a setting which affects the entire App